A Fast Algorithm for the Finite Expression Method in Learning Dynamics on Complex Networks

 There are also questions that remained to be addressed.
 First, throughout our work, we consider only the pairwise interaction dynamics in the physical laws.
 However, it is common for complex systems to exhibit three-point or higher-order couplings among nodes in the network.
 Yet, it is straightforward to adapt such a setting into the FEX methodology, with the extra computational cost of including more binary trees to represent higher-order dynamics.
 Second, dynamics often demonstrate implicit stochasticity in real-world data, which can be described by stochastic differential equations (SDEs)~\cite{deco2009stochastic,genkin2021learning}.
 Lastly, this work focuses on classical dynamics with an explicit form of governing equations.
 However, dynamics are largely unknown or underexplored in most situations.
 Hence, it is interesting to observe how accurately FEX can approximate empirical dynamics and the insights it provides from inferring complex network dynamics.

 \textbf{Acknowledgments} C. W. was partially supported by National Science Foundation under award DMS-2206332.
-H. Y. was partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, and the Office of Naval Research Award N00014-23-1-2007.
+H. Y. was partially supported by the US National Science Foundation under awards DMS-2244988, DMS-2206333, the Office of Naval Research Award N00014-23-1-2007, and DARPA D24AP00325-00.

 \textbf{Competing interests} The authors declare no competing interests.